lig3/miscellaneous/README.md

 # test-github-primary
 A dummy repository to test GitHub repositories and explore functionalities.
+- This repository is set to *public* for making visable how things get published on git repos.

 ## Section 1
 - The README.md file is made in `Markdown` format.